genral73/postgresq-HA-cluster/README.md

-# Postgresq-HA-Cluster
+# Postgresq-HA-Cluster on Centos 8 / RHEL 8
-Highly Available PostgreSQL cluster using  Etcd, Patroni and HAProxy on Redhat 8 amd64
+Highly Available PostgreSQL cluster using  Etcd, Patroni and HAProxy on Redhat 8

 ## Prerequisites
 you will need 4 (physical or virtual) machines with RHEL 8 server with minimal installed.